Kidney Health: Best Foods and Natural Remedies

 There are numerous tests to help determine how your kidneys are functioning.
 These tests include BUN, creatinine, GFR, albumin, insulin, HgA1c, and urinalysis.
 Monitoring your levels of potassium, sodium, phosphorus, and chloride can also be helpful.

-There are natural remedies and foods for kidney health.
+There are natural remedies and foods for urinary health.
 It is important to follow an anti-inflammatory, ketogenic diet avoiding refined sugars, processed foods, trans-fats, factory-farms meats and dairy, farm-raised fish, and GMO foods.
 Instead, eat organic foods including the foods and herbs that support the kidneys.

-Drinking optimal amounts water, practicing intermittent fasting, gently massaging kidney reflex centers, boosting glutathione levels, and detoxing the kidneys are effective strategies for kidney health.
+Drinking optimal amounts water, practicing intermittent fasting, gently massaging kidney reflex centers, boosting glutathione levels, and detoxing the kidneys are effective strategies for urinary health.
 It is also important to test for and reduce your oxalate levels.